The dos and don'ts of decorating a guest room

 If you’re lucky enough to have a guest bedroom in your home, you may find yourself at odds when it comes to actually deciding how to decorate it.
 If you’re redecorating your guest bedroom and aren’t sure how to get it right, just follow these simple do’s and don’t to create a space visitors will love to stay in, any time of the year.

 Don’t: leave it cluttered

-No-one wants to feel like they’re going to bed in a store room, so before your guests arrive it’s best to clear out the easily moveable items that tend to find themselves in guest rooms — vacuum cleaners, ironing board, exercise equipment etc.
+No-one wants to feel like they’re going to bed in a store room.
+Therefore, before your guests arrive, it’s best to clear out the easily moveable items that tend to find themselves in guest rooms, such as vacuum cleaners, ironing board and exercise equipment.

-This isn’t to say you can’t use the room for storage, it’s just that it’s best left not on constant display, unless you particularly want to force your guests to admire your fancy new Dyson.
+This isn’t to say that you can’t use the room for storage.
+What is important is not to leave it on constant display, unless you particularly want to force your guests to admire your fancy new Dyson.
 Fitting cabinets, cupboards and other pieces of storage will let you easily hide all these items away.
 Just make sure you’ve got separate storage for those you’re entertaining to keep their clothes and other items!

 Do: make it multifunctional

 Unless, you have an abundance of rooms in your home or if you entertain guests most weeks, making your guest room multifunctional is just good sense.
 Check here for our guide to creating the perfect home office/guest bedroom.

 Guest bedrooms can also make great cinema rooms, or fitness rooms (just remember the point above about putting things away before your guest arrives).